 Three years later, Roosevelt signed into law the Antiquities Act of 1906, designed to provide an expeditious means of protecting our national heritage by authorizing the president to proclaim national monuments on public lands.
 Congress passed this act in response to concerns over the theft and destruction of archaeological sites and the plundering of the West’s forests and other vital resources.

-Public lands and public resources in America are under assault by private interests from around the world.
 It’s not just about beautiful landscapes.
 It’s about healthy ecosystems, biodiversity and sustaining all of God’s creations, including humans.
 National parks, National Forests, National Monuments, Bureau of Land Management property and beyond are the latest takeover targets of multinational and domestic corporations alike.
 Private interests have plundered our public riches for years, but the U.S. government is speeding up the process with collusion, corruption and cover-ups.
 We the people are being trampled.

 Throughout the West, a network of special interest groups and politicians are attempting to dispose of national public lands to state, local, and private control.
 Dozens of bills to achieve this goal have been introduced in state legislatures, and the debate has even reached the U.S. Congress, which has taken steps to undermine our system of public lands.